Your Health Goals

 Almost 26 million Americans — including 6 million children — have asthma.
 In Illinois about 850,000 people have this condition, according to the Illinois Department of Public Health.

 It’s important to recognize the possible signs of asthma.
 These can include wheezing, coughing, trouble breathing, shortness of breath and chest tightness.

 If you think you or a family member might have asthma, a doctor can find out for sure.

 Are you looking to add more activity to your day-to-day routine?
 Do you want to increase your strength and flexibility?
-Or, are you looking for a new place to try yoga or meditation?
+Or, are you looking for a new place to try Zumba®, yoga or line dancing?